Should I Buy or Lease?

 • Leasing is easy and convenient.
 All you need to do is take good care of the vehicle while it’s in your possession, drive it back to our lease return center at the end of your term, and drive home in a new vehicle.
 There is sometimes also an option of buying out a lease so that you bring the vehicle home for good.

-The Bottom Line: St. Cloud drivers are often drawn to leasing because of its simplicity.
+The Bottom Line: Buffalo drivers are often drawn to leasing because of its simplicity.
 It’s similar to renting a vehicle long-term.
 However, if you’re comfortable maintaining and reselling a vehicle, trading it in can help offset future costs.

 Lease or Finance With Cornerstone Chevrolet